pierreDev33/crawler.ninja/README.md

 How to install
 --------------

 $ npm install crawler-ninja --save

+On MacOs, if you got some issues like "Agreeing to the Xcode/iOS license requires admin privileges, please re-run as root via sudo", run the following command in the terminal :

+$ sudo xcodebuild -license

+Then accept the license &  rerun :
+$ npm install crawler-ninja --save  (sudo is not required)

 Crash course
 ------------
-##How to use an existing plugin ?
+### How to use an existing plugin ?

 ```javascript
 var crawler = require("crawler-ninja");